PARC/ai-ethics/AIJ-funding-proposal.md

     funds in the event of a surplus.

 ## _Why?_
-The main concern addressed by the workshop is not about the economic impact of automation or some possible future risk but rather the ways that AI technology is already causing harm to specific individuals and groups of people affected by AI predictions, decision making tools and intelligent autonomous equipment (automobiles, for example).
-Institutional Review Boards were mandated for government funded projects involving human subjects studies because of past instances of harm that resulted from such studies.
-We are beginning to see similar harms resulting from deployed AI tools, and we believe institutional ethics review committees using a similar model can help to mitigate the negative effects.
+Institutional Review Boards were mandated for government-funded projects involving human subjects studies due to past instances of harm that resulted from such studies.
+With the increasing deployment of AI technology, we are beginning to see similar harms to specific individuals and groups affected by AI predictions, decision-making tools, and autonomous equipment (automobiles, for example).
+We believe that an institutional ethics review committee, using a model similar to that of an IRB, can help to mitigate those adverse effects.

 The workshop is designed to help organizations deal with these immediate issues and presents material and an opportunity for discussion that we don't believe